-- Becoming familiar with course expectations - Easing concerns about the course - Communicating that you are a real person who is accessible and approachable - Saving time by addressing student questions - Setting the stage for continued, positive interactions between you and your onlinestudents
+- Outlining course expectations - Easing concerns about the course - Communicating that you are a real person who is accessible and approachable - Saving time by addressing student questions - Setting the stage for continued, positive interactions between you and your online students

-When students consider registering for an online or hybrid class at COC, they are directed to visit the Online Education Orientation Letter webpage to find more information.
-Orientation letters help students to plan their schedules, understand course requirements, and anticipate the time commitment, necessary hardware / software they need to have or purchase, as well asany mandatory online or on campus meetings they need to attend.
+When students consider registering for a distance education class at COC, they are directed to visit the Online Education Orientation Letter webpage to find more information.
+Orientation letters help students to plan their schedules, understand course requirements, and anticipate the time commitment, necessary hardware / software they need to have or purchase, as well as any mandatory online or on campus meetings they need to attend.